10 Things to Know Before Moving to Mexico

 Expats talk about Moving to Mexico

 "Franvan, Versalles is reasonably priced.
 Las Gaviotas is reasonably priced.
 Vallarta Villas (gated condos) maybe comparable with Fluvial pricing.
 5 Diciembre (There are some newer gated condo properties in some of this area.
 Most of Centro/downtown and the Romantic Zone will have electricity and water/flooding problems during the rainy season.
 Fluvial, a residential area has both homes & condos for rent & sale with some being newer (all electricity underground, including internet/phone with Telmex).
-The Marina area will have more condos than homes for rent and you'll pay more than all of the above most of the time," commented one expat who made the move to Puerto Vallarta.
+The Marina area will have more condos than homes for rent and you'll pay more than all of the above most of the time," remarked one expat living in Puerto Vallarta.

 "I would say, "Brother, you will not find a more excellent choice for a place to retire here in Mexico".
 Sure, there are more exciting places with nightclubs, wild bars with loud music and perhaps an ocean to frolic in, but with that comes a lot of undesireable "junk".
 The weekdays here are very quiet and relaxing, while the weekends are fun filled due to tourists and special functions designed by the Presidencia municipal.
 The elevation here is about 6,000 feet, which means we do not get hot.
 Most days are in the 75-80 degree range, though it can get a little chilly at night during the winter.
 I enjoy a second floor two bedroom apartment right across from the main town plaza.
 I keep the balcony doors open at all times and revere in the almost constant breeze that keeps my place cool, night & day.
 Rent?
 Under $300 US per month.
-Try and beat that in the US," said one expat living in Tequisquiapan.
+Try and beat that in the US," remarked one expat living in Tequisquiapan.

 "I suggest you never secure a 6 mo lease until you see and feel the property.
 Committing to 6 month online is not recommended whether you get a 180 day visa or not.
 Get a hotel when you arrive and make that your base camp to find longer arrangements.
 Don't think what you see online is what is actually there.
 Bait and switch happens in Mexico....and don't forget it.
-Once they have your money you are behind the curve," commented one expat who made the move to San Carlos.
+Once they have your money you are behind the curve," wrote one member in San Carlos.

 About the Author